-After almost two decades of reporting I’ve seen technologies change many times, but the job of a journalist remains the same: first get the story, then tell the story as fast and as accurately as possible.
+After almost three decades of reporting I’ve seen technologies change many times, but the job of a journalist remains the same: first get the story, then tell the story as fast and as accurately as possible.

 I’ve worked for several newspapers and broadcast organisations in the UK and Australia and worked on a whole range of stories for news, current affairs, features, reviews and documentaries.
 I’ve worked as a reporter, producer and specialist correspondent.